ClassicCollins/classicMedNER/README.md

 Streamlite

-To peruse this App kindly visit https://classicmedner.streamlit.app/ or Contact the Author on`08037953669` / emezieugwuozor@gmail.com for more info
+To peruse this App kindly visit https://classicmedner.streamlit.app/ or Contact the Author on`08037953669` / emezieugwuozor@gmail.com